manasnisar/scratchpay-challenge/README.md

 Notes:
   - I tried to avoid one liners for clarity, although I love using them
-  - So guys might see a bunch of if else statements, as i was trying to make the queries as easy as possible
+  - So you guys might see a bunch of if else statements, as i was trying to make the queries as easy as possible